truenas/documentation/content/TrueCommand/Administration/Settings/SAMLAD.md

 ## Logging into TrueCommand SAML

-Go to the TrueCommand login page and click on **SAML Login** option to log in.
+Go to the TrueCommand login page and click the **SAML Login** option to log in.

 {{< taglist tag="tcsaml" limit="10" >}}